jshimkoski/shimmy-grid/README.md

 A: shimmy-grid is strictly structural.
 Use a .gutter class for parent elements inside columns instead (as done in the demo page).

-Q: Why isn't responsive design supported in IE8 and below?
+Q: Why isn't responsive design supported on IE8 and below?

 A: I counter with: Why support browsers that are not available on portable devices?